chen-assert/cccbd_web/Document/draft.md

 ![Screen Shot 2019-04-25 at 4.35.09 PM](src/Screen Shot 2019-04-25 at 4.35.09 PM.png)

-4.1.2.3 return a message telling us whether succsss.
+####4.1.2.3 return a message telling us whether succsss.

 Here are our send function, different from before. we need to send informations to database, username and password. database executeQuery and check whether this user have registered.

 ![Screen Shot 2019-04-25 at 3.36.41 PM](src/Screen Shot 2019-04-25 at 3.36.41 PM.png)

-register are same as login.
+Register are same as login.
 In html, getElementById the user input.
 In JSON, package information as value with specific key name.
 Add a new claim, process claim(emoployee check claim), after read employee feedback, user append more information to the detail.

 ![Screen Shot 2019-04-25 at 3.40.53 PM](src/Screen Shot 2019-04-25 at 3.40.53 PM.png)